googleforgames/agones/site/content/en/docs/Reference/gameserver.md

         - `Passthrough` dynamically sets the `containerPort`  to the same value as the dynamically selected hostPort.
 This will mean that users will need to lookup what port to open through the server side SDK before starting communications.
   - `container` (Alpha) the name of the container to open the port on.
 Defaults to the game server container if omitted or empty.
   - `containerPort` the port that is being opened on the game server process, this is a required field for `Dynamic` and `Static` port policies, and should not be included in <code>Passthrough</code> configuration.
   - `protocol` the protocol being used.
 Defaults to UDP.
-TCP is the only other option.
+TCP and TCPUDP are other options.
 - `health` to track the overall healthy state of the GameServer, more information available in the [health check documentation]({{< relref "../Guides/health-checking.md" >}}).
 - `sdkServer` defines parameters for the game server sidecar
   - `logging` field defines log level for SDK server.
 Defaults to "Info".
 It has three options: